 Maharishi School was inspected by Ofsted in November 2017 resulting in a "Good" report overall with Outstanding in Personal Development and Welfare.
 The school is pleased with the report, but is not complacent and is already acting on the advice for areas to be developed.
-This includes extending the Reception class' enclosed play area.
+This includes extending the Reception class' enclosed play area, completely resurfacing the whole area and installing outdoor play equipment.
 Development of full potential is nurtured at Maharishi School, as indicated by other pupil achievements.
 In addition to statutory testing Maharishi School utilises standardised ability, attainment, and attitude testing to regularly monitor pupil abilities and social development.
 Extracurricular activities are encouraged and facilitated, including the Duke of Edinburgh award.
 This introduction has been assisted by the school fundraising group, who also assist, for example, in school trip funding, which allows us to offer a full range of educational visits across the whole school, including residential and foreign trips.
 Other after-hours offerings include Photography, Computer Science and French.

 Staff recruitment and deployment has been undertaken with care (using the practices recommended by 'Safer Recruitment'), and is regularly reviewed, to obtain the most beneficial outcomes for pupils.
-This has been particularly the case in the Primary phase which underwent planned expansion following becoming a Free School.
 Here, the allocation of teaching assistants and subject specialists reflects the specific requirements of classes as a whole and individual pupils, including those requiring degrees of one-to-one support.
-As planned, the school now provides more targeted, specific literacy and numeracy support in the both phases.
-During the last year there has been staff recruitment, in both educational and administrative roles, in preparation for September 2018 and following a review of senior staff deployment.
+As planned, the school now provides more targeted, specific literacy and numeracy support in both phases.
+During the last year there has been staff recruitment, in both educational and administrative roles, in preparation for September 2019.